MrChannon/MrChannon.github.io/about.md

 <p align="left">
 <h5>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Topic 1: Research on Target Grasp Using Aerial Manipulator based on DL</h5>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; .09/2020~Now <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Propose an efficient deep learning network to identify the category and detect the precise location of specific object. <br>
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Design Image-Based Visual Servo(IBVS) controller to grasp objects in the clutter and complete the round-trip flight.
-Perform experiments to verify the performance when confronted with complex dynamic scenarios.<br>
 </p>

+- [x] Propose an efficient deep learning network to identify the category and detect the precise location of specific object.
+- [x] Design Image-Based Visual Servo(IBVS) controller to grasp objects in the clutter and complete the round-trip flight.
+Perform experiments to verify the performance when confronted with complex dynamic scenarios.

 ---